 Sedge family (Cyperaceae)

-Cultivation: The preference is light shade to full sun, wet to consistently moist conditions, and a mucky soil.
+Cultivation: The preference is light shade to full sun, wet to consistently moist conditions, and mucky to slightly sandy soil.
 Occasional flooding is tolerated, although not for long periods of time.
-The leaves become a lighter shade of green in bright sunlight.
+The leaf blades become a lighter shade of green in bright sunlight.

-Range & Habitat: Hop-like Sedge occurs in widely scattered locations throughout Illinois (see Distribution Map); it is fairly uncommon.
-Habitats include wet to moist areas of floodplain woodlands, swamps, soggy meadows along streams, degraded marshes, and roadside ditches.
-This is primarily a wetland species that often occurs in wooded areas that are partially shaded.
-It also occurs in degraded wetlands in full sun, often near stands of cattails (Typha spp.) or Reed Canary Grass (Phalaris arundinacea).
-Hop-like Sedge can be used successfully in wetland restorations.
+Range & Habitat: The native Hop-like Sedge occurs in widely scattered locations throughout Illinois, where it is uncommon.
+Habitats include wet to moist areas of bottomland woodlands, swamps, soggy meadows, low areas along streams, marshes, and roadside ditches.
+This sedge usually occurs in wetlands with overhead canopy trees, although sometimes it can be found in open sunny wetlands.
+These habitats can be either sandy or non-sandy.
+Sometimes this sedge is used in wetland restorations.

-Photographic Location: A marsh at the Prairie Ridge State Natural Area in Jasper County, Illinois.
-This marsh was created from a farm field.
+Photographic Location: A restored marsh at the Prairie Ridge State Natural Area in Jasper County, Illinois.

-Comments: This is one of the more attractive sedges in Illinois – the large pistillate spikelets have a striking appearance, resembling a spiked-club or similar weapon of medieval warfare.
-Hop-like Sedge closely resembles Carex lupulina (Hop Sedge), and distinguishing these two species can be rather difficult.
-The most reliable method of identification involves an examination of their achenes: Hop-like Sedge has rhomboid-hexaploid achenes that are as broad as they are long (diamond-shaped), while the achenes of Hop Sedge are longer than they are broad (because they are somewhat flattened).
-The common names of these species refer to the superficial resemblance of their pistillate spikelets to the fruits of Humulus lupulus (Hop Vine).
+Comments: This is one of the larger and more attractive sedges (Carex spp.) in Illinois – the large pistillate spikelets have a striking appearance, resembling a spiked-club or similar weapon of medieval warfare.
+Hop-like Sedge closely resembles Carex lupulina (Hop Sedge), and distinguishing between these two species can be rather difficult.
+The most reliable method of identification involves an examination of their achenes: Hop-like Sedge has non-flattened hexaploid achenes, while the hexaploid achenes of Hop Sedge are somewhat flattened.
+In the field, specimens with intermediate characteristics (e.g., with slightly flattened achenes) may be hybrids of the preceding two species.
+The common names of these sedges refer to the superficial resemblance of their pistillate spikelets to the fruits of Humulus lupulus (Hop Vine).
 Another common name of Carex lupuliformis is False Hop Sedge.